 In the Cambridge Chemistry Challenge (C3L6) the school has also gained numerous medals.
 In 2017 three students, John Hayton, Jan Rudzki and William Blay all achieved Roentgenium awards and were invited to a Cambridge Chemistry camp in the summer.

 In recent years the school has won the West Midlands Chemistry Teachers centre quiz several times, including 2015, 2016 and 2017.
 The team has then gone on to represent the West Midlands in the Royal Society of Chemistry Top of the Bench competition.
 In both 2015 and 2106, the school was national champions winning the Top of the Bench competition.
 In 2017 the school also won the regional RSC Young Analyst competition and represented the West Midlands at the national finals in Brighton.

 All pupils follow a common course.
 Teaching throughout Key Stage 3 is in form groups (32).

 Year 7: 2 periods per two weeks (120 mins.)

 Year 8: 3 periods per two weeks (180 mins.)

 Year 9: 3 periods per two weeks (180 mins.)

 Key Stage 4

-All pupils follow a common course based on the AQA Certificate in Chemistry.
-This is a linear course, with pupils taking exams at the end of Years 10 and 11.
-Teaching throughout Key Stage 4 is in 4 sets of 23 or 24 boys.
+All pupils follow a common course based on the new AQA GCSE.
+This is a linear course, with pupils taking exams at the end of Year 11.
+Teaching throughout Key Stage 4 is in sets of 23 or 24 boys.
 Each set is of mixed ability.

 Year 11: 4 periods per two weeks (240 mins.)